Y. Kasi Viswanath

 Yanamadala Kasi Viswanath is an Indian actor and film director known for his work in Telugu cinema.
 He has worked as an assistant director, associate director, and co-director on over 25 films.
 Viswanath made his directorial debut with the romantic comedy Nuvvu Leka Nenu Lenu (2002), which became a blockbuster.
 He then directed Tholi Choopulone (2003), which marked the debut of Nandamuri Kalyan Ram.
-In 2008, he transitioned to acting with Nachavule, which became a breakthrough role, and since then, he has appeared in over 90 films.
+In 2008, he transitioned to acting with Nacchavule, which became a breakthrough role, and since then, he has appeared in over 90 films.

 Early life

 He was born in Purushottapatnam, Seethanagaram mandal near Rajahmundry, East Godavari district of Andhra Pradesh.
 He completed his primary education in his native village.
 From 6th to 12th standard, he studied in Polavaram government high school.
 He did his B.Com. degree from Raja Mahendravaram.
 His uncles used to own a film theater.
 He used to watch films from his childhood.
 Inspired by the films he used to prepare simple scripts and narrate them to his mother.
 She also encouraged him.

 When he was studying intermediate, he watched a film shooting of Tholi Kodi Koosindi (1981) directed by K. Balachander.
 He got inspired by that movie and used to discuss films with his uncles.
 He proposed to his family that he should enter into film industry.
 His cousin Gadde Ratnaji Rao took him to Chennai and introduced him to Kanoori Ranjith Kumar who was producing the film Lanke Bindelu.